yonch/rc-hashmap-dev/docs/design.md

 Correctness and footguns
 - The only user code that can run while the structure is not yet consistent is `K: Hash` and `K: Eq` during probing.
 These must not reenter the map or cause observable aliasing.
-- Final removal order: remove from index → remove from storage and obtain `(K, V)` → drop `K` and `V` → then the entry returns its keepalive token to `inner.keepalive` to decrement the per-entry Rc strong count.
+- Final removal order: remove from index → remove from storage and obtain `(K, V)` → drop `K` and user `V` → then move the keepalive token out of the stored value and return it to `inner.keepalive` to decrement the per-entry Rc strong count.
 See rationale under Keepalive model.
 - Because removal happens only on the last handle for that entry, no other `Ref` to the entry exists.
 If other entries still have `Ref`s, their per-entry strong counts keep `Inner` alive across this decrement.
 - Single-threaded only; both `RcHashMap` and `Ref` are `!Send + !Sync` (enforced with `PhantomData<*mut ()>` on `Ref`).